balihoo-gens/git-linux-practice/git-more/README.md

     - We know we want to get rid of it though, so try the suggested command with a capital -D
 git branch -D GLP-001-BothAttempts
     - insert the output of 'git branch' below
   GLP-001-AttemptOne
   GLP-001-AttemptTwo
 * GLP-001-AwesomeFeature
   first-branch
   master
+g
 ## rebasing
 Branching in git is very convenient and a nice way to keep all your work organized and separated.
 However, everyone that branches a lot ends up with a lot of branches and commits that need to be brought back together in a clean and organized manner.
 One of the best tools to do that is called 'rebase'.
 Rebasing is very powerful and can do many things, including some bad ones that can cost you work.
 So, best to learn well how it works.